If you experience sweating that seems more excessive than normal on your hands, feet, or armpits, you may have hyperhidrosis.

 A board-certified dermatologist can help accurately diagnose your hyperhidrosis.
 A physical exam, in addition to a complete evaluation of your overall health, family history of the disease, and current medication use, are all common when you schedule an appointment with a certified doctor.

-Treatment for Hyperhidrosis is Safe When Performed by a Board-Certified Dermatologist
+Treatment for Hyperhidrosis is Safe When Performed by a Board-Certified Dermatologist in the Bronx

 Primary hyperhidrosis and secondary hyperhidrosis are treated differently, as the reason they occur is different.
 Your board-certified dermatologist will be able to diagnose what type of excessive sweating you have and recommend a treatment plan based on your symptoms.